aimeos/aimeos-docs/src/frontend/html/extend-components.md

 * setView()
 : Sets the view object that will generate the HTML output

-The *modifyBody()* and *modifyHeadder()* methods are only used by **components that implement content caching**, like the catalog filter, lists or detail component.
+The `modify()` method is only used by **components that implement content caching**, like the catalog filter, lists or detail component.
 Please have a look into the component you want to decorate if they support content caching and will call both methods.

 # Supporting methods